 Are you?

-And that process went through the Hague for many, many years.
+And that process went through The Hague for many, many years.

-So you call it a bribe, I call it something else.
+I call it something else.

 What's your take, Jonathan?

-Well, I don't w what show are we on?
+What show are we on?

-Because Daniel sounded like a conservative now.
+Because Daniel sounds like a conservative now.

 No, I want to go back to bribing dictators.